 - Snowboarding: roughly R 8 000 – R 20 000+ for entry level gear, but largely dependent on where you are in the world

 - Deep Sea Fishing : R 10 000 – R 30 000 depending on your requirements

 Now the real difference is that once you have the kiteboarding gear, you hardly have any other costs to go kitesurfing, apart from the petrol / Gas to get you to the beach and your sunscreen.
 In contrast, with scuba diving you still need to pay for your dives and cylinder fills each time you want to dive, and there may be extensive travel and accommodation costs involved if you don’t live near a great dive spot.
 With snowboarding, you will need to travel to a skiing region, pay over the top accommodation expenses and buy a not-so-cheap ski pass.
 And fishing?
 Well if you don’t own your own boat, then you have to pay for a fishing charter or hire a boat for the day.
 If you do own your own boat, then I’m sure I need not tell you what it costs to maintain that bad boy…

 You see, not so bad after all?
 So do yourself a favour and book your first double lesson, and see if you like it, how much you love it!
 Your first double lesson will cost you roughly R 800, so you have nothing to lose, but R 800 perhaps… You won’t regret it.

 In coming articles we will break the kitesurfing course down into its individual modules, which will give you a better idea of what to expect and we will also be bringing you plenty of gear reviews and helpful advice and tips about kitesurfing.

-So to ensure you don’t miss out on a single article, subscribe yourself to our website and get the latest articles directly to your inbox.
+To ensure you don’t miss out on a single article, subscribe to our website and get the latest articles directly to your inbox.
 Click the link below to connect right way:

 See you on the water!